Health Library

 Medication Cup Instructions

-1. In order to accurately measure a dose of liquid medication, place the cup on a flat surface and keep your eye level with the cup.
+1. To accurately measure a dose of liquid medicine, place the cup on a flat surface and keep your eye level with the cup.

 2. Pour slowly to the desired dose.